Attend this training

-When receiving leave to remain, refugees commonly become homeless.
+When receiving Leave to Remain status, refugees commonly become homeless.

 With demand for housing high, it can be difficult to prove that individuals have a priority need for accommodation.
 Yet many single refugees suffer from mental and physical health conditions that make them more vulnerable.
 If this vulnerability is exacerbated by being homeless, councils may have a duty to house them.

-- have had experience of how to identify what duties the council owes to clients in different circumstances
+- know how to identify what duties the council owes to clients in different circumstances

 - know how to help a client navigate their way through the different duties and types of accommodation offers they might have

 - know how to determine if clients have a priority need for accommodation due to their vulnerability

 - understand what information should be in decision letters from the council